yekrangiariana/Blog/content/posts/The Love for Erdogan's Autocracy in the Heart of German Democracy.md

 ---
-title: "The Love for Erdogan's Autocracy in the Heart of German Democracy"
+title: "The love for Erdogan's autocracy in the heart of German democracy"
 date: 2023-06-11T18:28:39+03:00
 description: "Cultural ties fuel German-Turkish diaspora's support for Erdogan's autocracy, a paradox threatening to stall Turkey's progress in the 21st century."
 author: "Ariana Yekrangi"